-HERE Real-Time Traffic catalog helps drivers reach their destinations efficiently and in a stress-free manner.
+HERE Traffic Flow catalog helps drivers reach their destinations efficiently and in a stress-free manner.
 The catalog delivers up-to-the-minute information about traffic conditions and incidents that could cause delays, including slower-than-normal traffic flow, roadworks and accidents.
 Moreover, it enables the display of traffic conditions on highways or arterials and is an ingredient to calculating traffic-aware expected time of arrival (ETA).

 Real-time traffic data is produced by a sophisticated model that aggregates and analyzes a mix of sources, including high-quality rich vehicle sensor data.
 The result: best-in-class accuracy in depicting real-world traffic conditions.